-I recently did some voice acting and on-screen acting in a feature film called Around the Bed by Addye Veryl Productions, written by the brilliant Lovelace Lee III.
+I recently did some voice acting and on-screen acting in a feature film called Around the Bed by Addye Veryl Productions.

 I performed lead vocals for the Patriot Guard theme song, When Johnny Comes Flying Home, written by Patriot Guard Leader Chuck Johnson, and composed by Rick Balentine of Score LA Studio.
 I also wrote a song titled I'm a Soldier that I hope will help soldiers suffering with PTSD.
 Both songs can be heard at www.socalveteran.com/i-m-a-soldier

 I was recently commissioned to novelize a major motion picture!

 I'm also working on a series of children's books, coming to a bookstore near you soon!